core-wg/cf-reg-update/draft-ietf-core-cf-reg-update.md

 If the registration consists solely of a registered media type name in the "Content Type" field, without any parameter names or "Content Coding", and the media type has not yet been used in this registry, then the policy is FCFS, as before.
 In all other cases, the policy will be Expert Review, following the checklist described in {{checks}}.

-A new column with the title "Note" has been added to the registry, which contains information about expected checks.
+A new column with the title "Note" has been added to the registry, which contains information about the expected review procedure.

-## Expert Review Checks {#checks}
+## Expert Review Procedure {#checks}

 The Designated Expert is instructed to perform the Expert Review, as described by the following checklist:

 1. The combination of content-type and content coding for which the registration is requested must not be already present in the "CoAP Content-Formats" registry;
-1. The media type associated with the requested Content-Format must exist (or must have been approved for registration) in the "Media Types" registry {{IANA.media-types}};
+2. The media type associated with the requested Content-Format must exist (or must have been approved for registration) in the "Media Types" registry {{IANA.media-types}};
-1. The optional parameter names must have been defined in association with the media type, and any parameter values associated with such parameter names must be as permitted;
+3. The optional parameter names must have been defined in association with the media type, and any parameter values associated with such parameter names must be as permitted;
-1. If a Content Coding is specified, it must exist (or must have been approved for registration) in the "HTTP Content Coding" registry of the "Hypertext Transfer Protocol (HTTP) Parameters" {{IANA.http-parameters}}.
+4. If a Content Coding is specified, it must exist (or must have been approved for registration) in the "HTTP Content Coding" registry of the "Hypertext Transfer Protocol (HTTP) Parameters" {{IANA.http-parameters}}.

 For the 0-255 range, in addition to the checks described above, the DE is instructed to also evaluate the requested codepoint concerning the limited availability of the 1-byte codepoint space.
 For the 256-9999 range and the 10000-64999 range, this criterion does not apply.